 Quote of the day, by Nevalalee

-The poet accomplishes his design instinctively, but at the same time with knowledge.
-In him, knowledge has become instinct, and during the conception of the poem, knowledge works in him as if it were nature alone.
+The poet accomplishes his design instinctively, but at the same time with knowledgeable awareness in him; knowledge has become a second instinct, and during the design of the poem, knowledge works in him as if it were nature alone.
 When the work is almost completed, when the inspiration has pronounced its will, then, and only then, does the knowledge become conscious knowledge once again.

 —Edith Sitwell, A Poet’s Notebook

 Quote of day, in response, with Courtesy to Mr. Nevala Lee

 _Knowledge is limited, Imagination encircles the World. _Albert Einstein